A Final Word on FCNC-Baryogenesis from Two Higgs Doublets: Outlook

 \section{Outlook}

 Electroweak baryogenesis is an attractive target for experimental analysis, because it can be tested by a variety of measurements.
-For any baryogenesis model, it needs to combine new bosonic degrees of freedom with extra $CP$-violation.
+Specific models typically combine new bosonic degrees of freedom with extra $CP$-violation.
 In our case, the new degrees of freedom are provided by a general or type-III 2HDM.
 If the Higgs self-couplings are sufficiently large, the heavy Higgs states can be relatively heavy, so we use $m_{H^+} = 350$ and 500~GeV as benchmark scenarios.
 The complex phase is given by an FCNC top--charm coupling with $|\rho_{tc}| \gtrsim 0.5$, combined with a $CP$-even Higgs mixing angle $c_\gamma \gtrsim 0.1$.
-At the LHC, $\rho_{tc}$ has the advantage that we can test it in processes mediated by this large top Yukawa, but with a charm quark in the initial state, while it easily evades the electron EDM constraint.
+At the LHC, $\rho_{tc}$ has the advantage that we can test it in processes mediated by this large top Yukawa, but with a charm quark in the initial state, while it easily evades EDM constraints.

-In the valid 2HDM parameter space, the charged Higgs has to be relatively light, which means we can search for it via $cg \to b H^+$ with a subsequent $H^+ \to W^+ h$ decay.
+In the allowed 2HDM parameter space, the charged Higgs has to be relatively light, which means we can search for it via $cg \to b H^+$ with a subsequent $H^+ \to W^+ h$ decay.
 Our proposed analysis is relatively straightforward and probes most of the EWBG parameter space at the HL-LHC, with the exception of small values of $c_\gamma \sim 0.1~...~0.12$, when $H^+ \to W^+ h$ decay becomes too suppressed by $CP$-even Higgs boson mixing.

 A complementary channel that can survive small $CP$-even Higgs boson mixing is heavy neutral Higgs production, $cg\to tA/ tH$, together with $A/H \to t \bar{c}$ decay.
-In this case, production and decay are both mediated by $\rho_{tc}$ without being suppressed by small $c_\gamma$, providing strong limits on $\rho_{tc}$ even for small $c_\gamma$ values.
-The search channel at the LHC is same-sign top pairs, allowing us to extract limits already from Run~2.
-In combination, charged and neutral heavy Higgs searches provide a comprehensive coverage of the $\rho_{tc}$-driven EWBG parameter space at the HL-LHC, leaving us with the challenge to measure the $CP$-violating phase itself assuming discovery.
+In this case, production and decay are both mediated by $\rho_{tc}$ without being suppressed by small $c_\gamma$, providing strong limits on $\rho_{tc}$ even for small $c_\gamma$ values.The search channel at the LHC is same-sign top pairs, allowing us to extract limits already from Run~2.
+At the HL-LHC, the decay $t \to ch$, charged heavy Higgs searches, and neutral heavy Higgs searches guarantee a comprehensive coverage of the $\rho_{tc}$-EWBG parameter space in the general 2HDM, leaving us with the challenge of observing the $CP$-violating phase in a dedicated analysis.

 First, we would like to thank Kai-Feng (Jack)~Chen for discussions and for clarifications on Eq.\eqref{eq:neutral_123}.
 We are also grateful to Eibun~Senaha and Margarete M\"uhlleitner for very helpful discussions and comments.
 WSH is supported by MOST 109-2112-M-002-015-MY3 of Taiwan and NTU 109L104019.
 TM is supported by a Postdoctoral Research Fellowship from Alexander von Humboldt Foundation.
 The research of TP is supported by the Deutsche Forschungsgemeinschaft (German Research Foundation) under grant 396021762 -- TRR~257 \textsl{Particle Physics Phenomenology after the Higgs Discovery}.